justinyjt/tp/docs/UserGuide.md

 ### Unfavouriting a specific company: `unfavourite` <a id="c-unfavourite-c"></a>

-Unfavourite a specific company from the list of companies
+Unfavourite a specific company from the list of companies.

 Format: `unfavourite COMPANY_INDEX`